naverlabseurope/DSBA-T3-1-00/README.md

  - **Table2**: As a sanity check of your implementation use already existing implementation online of those metrics and compare them together with your implementation.

 ### Deliverable 1.2 Bonus  (extra 3 pts)
- - **Table** Optional: implement additional evaluation metrics for translation and/or summarization tasks Compare them againe
+ - **Table** Optional: implement additional evaluation metrics for translation and/or summarization tasks

 ## 1.3- Implement Decoding methods your own
 Now you are not allowed to use the existing implementation of the function `model.generate`.
 [Read here about different usages of this function including many decoding algorithms beam, sampling, top-k and nucleus sampling](https://huggingface.co/blog/how-to-generate)